How the Depop Algorithm Works in 2026 (And How to Beat It)

 3. Engagement: How much interaction has the listing received?
 Likes, saves, comments, shares.

-Behind these three sits a fourth factor that's harder to pin down: seller reliability.
-Shops with consistent sales, fast response times, and strong reviews get a baseline boost across all their listings.
+Behind these three sits a fourth factor: seller reliability.
+Shops with consistent sales, fast response times, and strong reviews get a baseline boost on every listing.
 Think of it as a trust multiplier on everything else.

 How Depop Ranks Your Listingssearch algorithm signal pipelinepass →rank →RelevanceFilterKeywordsCategory matchTitle accuracyGets you INTO the search poolFreshnessHighRecent listingItem refreshActive sellerDetermines initial rankEngagementHighestLikes & savesSharesMessagesDetermines final positionall listingstop results